nsl-saranga/Bee-Hive/README.md

     - API_SERVER=Php server domain or ip.
     - API_PATH=Path to the endpoint. if the php server is not nested it will be `/`.
     - API_PORT=Server port to make the request to.
-3. Insert the API endpoint details to the [main.cpp](arduino-megaatmega2560/src/main.cpp)
+3. Insert following keys to the [gsm_config.secret.ini](arduino-megaatmega2560/gsm_config.secret.ini)
+    - GSM_APN=APN used by the attached SIM
+    - GSM_USER=username for the attached SIM
+    - GSM_PASSWORD=password for the attached SIM
 4. Connect the hive unit's arduino board to the computer.
 5. Open a terminal inside [arduino-megaatmega2560](arduino-megaatmega2560).
 6. Enter the command `upload`.